Apollo1840/machine_learning_theory/dl/neural_network_basics.md

 - sensitive to noise -> Oscillation
 - slow on flat area.

+**Learning rate**: step length along the gradient direction.

+**batch size**: sampling size of the data points to enable mini-batch SGD.

 ### Adam
 When using Adam, we will keep the:
 - u: momentum of the **gradient** and